Have you ever heard of the term “torpedo stocks”?

 Earning exceptional investment returns over the course of your life is not hard, but it does take the right approach and a solid strategy.
 So, start exploring.
 You owe it to yourself to dive deeper down the deep value rabbit hole.

 Author Bio: Evan Bleker is a private investor who spends a lot of his time helping small investors.
-He has been investing since 2001 but started to consistently beat the market in 2010 when he stumbled on to Graham’s net nets and deep value investing.
+He has been investing since 2001 but started to consistently beat the market in 2010 when he stumbled upon Graham’s net-net and deep value investing.